 Podcast listeners don't have to visit your site in order to listen to your show.
 Most often they subscribe to your show one time via your RSS feed, and then automatically get every episode as they're published.

 How can I tell whether someone downloads or streams an episode?

 In the podcasting world when it comes to analytics there isn't a great way to discern between streaming events and downloads.
-When Castos Analytics reports a "Listen" it is that the file has been requested by a mobile app, web browser, or platform (like iTunes) and has either been downloaded or streamed.
+When Castos Analytics reports a "Listen" it is that the file has been requested by a mobile app, web browser, or platform (like Apple Podcasts) and has either been downloaded or streamed.

 Currently, a restriction of podcasting technology is that there is no way to tell across all platforms how long someone is listening if they are streaming an episode, or even if they downloaded the episode how long they listened (if at all).

 Unlike other media platforms like YouTube (where all of the content is managed under a centralized platform), the very nature of podcasting is that it is distributed and as such once a file is downloaded from our servers it is essentially "gone" from our ability to track what happens after that time.

 Do listens on my Castos podcast pages or WordPress site count towards my Castos Analytics numbers?